theafricanboss/woocommerce-momo/README.md

 ### Using cPanel or FTP

-* Download ‘MOMO - Mobile Money Payments Woocommerce Extension’ from [The African Boss](https://theafricanboss.com/momo "Here")
+* Download ‘MOMO - Mobile Money Payments Woocommerce Extension’ here
 * Unzip ‘woocommerce-momo-extension.zip’ file and
 * Upload ‘woocommerce-momo-extension folder to the “/wp-content/plugins/” directory.
 * Activate the plugin through the “Plugins” menu in WordPress.